-The Bribery Act 2010, which came into effect on 1st July 2011, makes it a criminal offence to give, promise or offer a bribe.
+The Bribery Act 2010 makes it a criminal offence to give, promise or offer a bribe.
 It is also an offence to request, agree to, receive or accept a bribe, either at home or abroad.
 It also includes bribing a foreign official.
-It has increased the maximum penalty for bribery to 10 years imprisonment, with an unlimited fine.
+The maximum penalty for bribery is10 years imprisonment, with an unlimited fine.

 In addition, the Act introduces a corporate offence of failing to prevent bribery by the organisation not having adequate preventative procedures in place ("the section 7 offence").
 An organisation may avoid conviction if it can show that it had procedures and protocols in place to prevent bribery.
 The corporate offence is not a stand-alone offence, but always follows from a bribery and/or corruption offence committed by an individual associated with the company or organisation in question.
 Corruption can be broadly defined as the offering or acceptance of inducements, gifts, favours, payment or benefit-in-kind which may influence the action of any person.
 Corruption does not always result in a loss.
 The corrupt person may not benefit directly from their deeds; however, they may be unreasonably using their position to give some advantage to another.

-3 Roles and responsibilities
+3 Roles and Responsibilities